RINEARN/exevalator/java/README.md

 		...
 	}

-Note that, all numbers in expressions will be handled as double-type values on Exevalator.
+On Exevalator, all numbers in expressions will be handled as double-type values, so the result is always double-type.
-The result is also double-type.
+However, the computation may fail when an incorrect expression is inputted, or when an undeclared variable is accessed, and so on.
+If a computation failed, "eval" method throws an Exevalator.Exception, so catch and handle it if necessary.

 <a id="example-code"></a>